Pawan-Johnson/Pendulum-with-Free-Support/README.md

 particle constrained in 1 dimensional motion, attached to the pendulum bob by means of a rigid connector.
 ## Contents:
+- Latex files of report
+- Matlab Codes
+- Plots for following cases
   - When support has constant velocity
   - When Support is not acted upon by any forces
     - Analytical Solution for Small Oscillations
     - A sum total of 13 different inital cases and their Plots